NicoHood/IRLremote/Readme.md

 * PinChangeInterrupt library dynamically used
 * Added F() makro for examples
 * Removed older examples
+* Removed the general decoding function to improve decoding functionality
+* New inputs are generated at runtime, saves flash and ram
+* Faster interrupt if valid signal was received

 1.7.4 Release (19.04.2015)
 * Updated examples